 Swedish painter Karin ‘Mamma’ Andersson is known for her evocative compositions where people seem to be caught in difficult situations in a melancholic landscape that borders on abstraction.
 The meditative quality of her paintings and their dream-like atmosphere align her with the rich tradition of early twentieth century Nordic romantic landscape painting.

 While Andersson frequently bases her compositions on photographs and pictures from publications, her paintings do not directly copy this source material.
 Rather they form the basis of her rich but uncertain narratives.
+Her varied style encompasses stark, graphic lines to loose washes and painterly effects.
+There is a sense of timelessness in her paintings due to the absence of contemporary images or signifiers.
+Her subject matter centers on subdued landscapes or nondescript private interiors.
+If people are included in her works, there is never an explicit narrative about them.

 In her 2011 painting “Night Guest” several figures gather before a rural house under a dark blue night sky.
 We don’t know what is happening, but this composition was inspired by a photograph taken after the plane crash that killed Swedish Secretary-General of the United Nations Dag Hammarskjold.
 It was thought that his plane was shot down over Zambia while he was en route to negotiate a cease-fire with possible C.I.A. involvement.
 While there is no explicit connection in this painting to Hammarskjold’s death, there is a mystery here with sinister connotations.